Site Manager vs Registered Builder: Which is Right For Me?

 How to become a site manager

-As a site manager is a senior role in construction, becoming a site manager requires a combination of study and on-the-job experience.
-A great place to start is by acquiring a well-rounded qualification from a reputable training provider.
-The Certificate IV in Building & Construction (Site Management) (CPC40120) is the perfect way to build a solid foundation of skills and get your career started on the right foot.
+A site manager is a senior role in construction, so becoming a site manager requires a combination of study and on-the-job experience.
+A great place to start is by acquiring a well-rounded qualification, such as a Certificate IV in Building & Construction (Site Management) (CPC40120).
+This is a perfect way to build a solid foundation of skills and start your career.
+An online site management course will also provide you with the flexibility you need to continue gaining experience on-site while you study.

-You’ll study units designed to upskill you in planning building work, managing construction teams, and the application of building codes and standards.
-These units will help you harness and gain the range of skills needed to further your career in building and construction.
+You’ll study units designed to upskill you in planning building work, managing construction teams, and applying building codes and standards.
+These units will also help you harness and gain the skills needed to further your career in building and construction.

-Upon completion of the course, you will be well suited to a career involving any of the following roles:
+Upon completing the course, you will be well suited to a career involving any of the following roles:

 What does a builder do?